amasse3/AzureAD-Baseline-MLZ/doc/AAD-Config-Baseline.md

 **Recommendations**:
 - Record passwords for Emergency Access accounts legibly by hand (do not type or send to a printer)
 - Store passwords for Emergency Access accounts in a safe that resides in a physically secure location.
-- Do not save passwords to an Enterprise password vault or Privleged Access Management (PAM) system
+- Do not save passwords to an Enterprise password vault or Privleged Access Management (PAM) system.
 - Do not save passwords to a personal password vault (LastPass, Apple Keychain, Google, OnePassword, Microsoft Authenticator, etc.)
 - Store backup copies for Emergency Access account credentials in a geographic distant location.
-- Exclude at least 1 Emergency Access account from Azure MFA
+- Exclude at least 1 Emergency Access account from Azure MFA.
-- Monitor and alert on Emergency Access account usage
+- Monitor and alert on Emergency Access account usage.

 > 📘 **Reference**: [Manage Emergency Access Accounts in Azure AD](https://docs.microsoft.com/en-us/azure/active-directory/roles/security-emergency-access)